Kufeir: Ottoman era

+Kufeir was deserted after the 16th century, probably due to conflicts in the 17th century, where the Rasheedat clan was defeated.
+It was later resettled by the Rasheedat clan of Tyre, Lebanon in the mid-19th century.

 In 1838, Edward Robinson described it as a small village, while in 1870, Victor Guérin noted that "it is an abandoned village, whose houses were built by Arabs of old materials, and whose antiquity is proved by the existence of the rock-cut cisterns."
 The tombs and cisterns marked on the SWP map are probably those referred to by Guerin as having been found there.

 In 1882 the PEF's Survey of Western Palestine (SWP) noted at El Kufeir: "Ruins of an ordinary village, with 8 or 9 rock-cut cisterns and 'rock-sunk tombs, as at Iksal."

 British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Kufair had a population of 66; 55 Muslims and 11 Christians, where the Christians were all Orthodox.
 This increased in the 1931 census to 107; 6 Christians and the rest Muslim, in a total of 21 houses.